ProfessionalCSharp/MoreSamples/EFCore/README.md

 This sample shows table per hierarchy (TPH) with conventions and Fluent API

-See the blog article TBD for more information.
+See the blog article [Entity Framework Core - Table per Hierarchy](https://csharp.christiannagel.com/2016/10/27/efcore_tph/ "TPH") for more information.